 I found it!
-The word that explains why communing with my ex was so maddening that it left me deeply confused, often to the point of questioning my own reality.
+The word that explains why communicating with my ex was so maddening that it left me deeply confused, often to the point of questioning my own reality.

 While Miriam Webster defines PALTER “to act insincerely or deceitfully”, it turns out to mean a whole lot more.